Antoine Constantin CailleUNIVERSAL FUND MEMBER

 Antoine's Story

 Antoine joined Watsi on October 20th, 2015.
 Eight years ago, Antoine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Antoine's most recent donation traveled 8,500 miles to support Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.
+Antoine's most recent donation traveled 8,300 miles to support Aye, a creative cook and mom from Burma, to fund heart surgery.

 Impact